Feasibility is an estimate of how many completed survey responses are expected. This estimate is calculated by the following things:

 Raise price- the cost/complete directly determines how much the respondent is rewarded.
 Respondents are picking from a wide variety of surveys, so giving a higher incentive will make your survey more competitive and increase feasibility

 Expand audience- if possible, limit your target group to allow more people to take the survey.
 For example, if you are targeting a specific county consider allowing surrounding counties or the entire state to take the survey

 Shorten the survey- since most of the respondents are taking the survey on their mobile device, having a long survey will discourage respondents from picking your survey.
 For tips on making your survey shorter, see here.

-Improving incidence- This is similar to expanding your audience, but will involve your actual survey.
-For example, if your survey disqualifies everyone doesn't own a dog- then maybe you could consider allowing anyone who owns a pet.
+Improving incidence- This is similar to expanding your audience but will involve your actual survey.
+For example, if your survey disqualifies everyone who doesn't own a dog- then maybe you could consider allowing anyone who owns a pet.
 Making your survey accessible to a broader audience will increase feasibility.